tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 	compile(compilequeue)
 ```

-where a few layers deep, after `buildssa` and `genssa` and we finally get to convert the expression of the the AST tree to SSA.
+where a few layers deep, after `buildssa` and `genssa` and we finally get to convert the len expression in the AST tree to SSA.

 At this point it's easy to see how each one of the available types is handled!
 ```go